“Can Stress Cause Fatigue?”

 P.S.
 As mentioned earlier . . .
 Fatigue can be caused by stress and stress is also one of the common reasons for adrenal fatigue, high cortisol levels and insomnia.
 These conditions can be frustrating to deal with, however we are here to assist you with natural solutions that are proven to work for many clients.

 P.P.S.
-I’m pro-active about improving my energy, I want to book now and I realise the consultation is normally valued at $300.00 and if I act NOW I will receive the consultation for ONLY $197.
+I am pro-active about my health.
+I want to book now and I realise the consultation is normally valued at $300.00, however if I act now I will receive a substantial discount!

 The information provided does not take into account individual needs of any particular person.
 When providing this information it is intended as a sharing of knowledge and information from the research.
 The information provided should not be construed as personal medical advice or instruction and is not intended to replace a one-on-one relationship with a qualified health care professional and is not intended as medical advice.
 We encourage you to make your own health care decisions based upon your research and in partnership with a qualified health care professional.